 In light of the recent pandemic, enhanced cleaning procedures will now be followed by the Housekeeping department.

 In public areas, all touch points will be sanitised as frequently as possible.
-Door handles, bannisters, toilet handles/locks, taps etc will be done regularly.
-A member of staff will be employed throughout the day to solely sanitise public area touch points.
+Door handles, banisters, toilet handles/locks, taps etc will be done regularly.

 Extra time for cleaning will be allowed per bedroom for thoroughly sanitising all touch points.

-A daily service will only be available o request and at a coordinated time.
+A daily service will only be available on request and at a coordinated time.
 Evening turndown will not be available currently.

 Spa and Gym

-The pool, thermal areas will be open along with the gym area.
-These will be bookable at 1 hour time slots and subject to government advise and guidelines.
+The pools will be open along with the gym area.
+Beauty treatments are available.
+These will be bookable at 1 hour time slots and subject to government advice and guidelines.
 Alternative wellness options to be provided to guests as they are developed including in-room and outdoor wellness programming.
+Click here to view Swinton Country Club & Spa’s Covid-19 statement.

-Cleaning of work areas, hard surfaces, handles and frequently touched surfaces to be sanitised at least once per hour and upon a shift change.
+Cleaning of work areas, hard surfaces, handles and frequently touched surfaces to be sanitised frequently and upon a shift change.

 Restaurants, Bars & Lounges